Last updated 7.24.25. (G)

 Worldwide litigation against fossil fuel companies for the damages caused by climate change consequences will rise dramatically among individuals, businesses, states, and nations.
 (For more information on these worldwide lawsuits and how you, too, can get restitution for the climate change damages you have experienced, click here to begin to learn what you can do.)

-A widespread crime rate increase in poorer neighborhoods will be survival driven by increased climate change consequences that will expand a starving, unemployed, and poorer citizen and migrant population.
+A widespread crime rate increase in poorer neighborhoods will be survival-driven by increased climate change consequences that will expand a starving, unemployed, and poorer citizen and migrant population.
 (Imagine hundreds of millions of desperate individuals worldwide trying to stay alive by any means possible!
 That increasing desperation will drive up crime rates worldwide.
-In 2025, the US alone will face about 3+ million annual climate migrants seeing legal and illegal entry into the US.)
+In 2025, the US alone will face about 3+ million annual climate migrants, seeing legal and illegal entry into the US.)

-As they grasp the severity and accelerating difficulties of the climate extinction emergency, more individuals will become doomers or doomsday peppers.
+As they grasp the severity and accelerating difficulties of the climate extinction emergency, more individuals will become doomers or doomsday preppers.
 A recent survey showed that 50% of Generation Z believe they are doomed.

 The fossil fuel industry will not give up trying to make the world's population believe it is safe when it is not.
 To keep massive profits rolling in from its toxic products, it will continue promoting things like clean hydrogen made from methane from fracking, clean coal, clean gasoline, and who knows, they might even find a way to sell us clean green tar sands.